kmhdesign123/snake-tales/README.md

 # Snake Tales
-An app to track your snakes and info about them, like when they last ate & see a log of all of thier meals.
+An app to track your snakes and info about them, like when they last ate & see a log of all of their meals.

-I came up with the idea for this app back in college & decided to re structure it for this project!
+I came up with the idea for this app back in college & decided to re-structure it for this project!
 ## Check out the [planning materials](https://trello.com/b/L7fk4Jj5/project-planning)

 ## Check out the [app](https://snake-tales.fly.dev)